jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I will turn the OLED on solid white I think that is the highest draw, this will be a good avg value for when the oled is just drawing stuff

+ssh active it's hovering around 200mah

+the software battery tracking I was thinking when it does some power intensive thing it will reduce the theoretical lifetime

+solid white spiked 400mA, 341 mA active

+black square is normal, off I guess makes sense

+so I think if it's a menu imag I can expect 275mA or 300mA as an average current draw

+4:37 AM

+two videos: hardware, software

+need to have the lens wrappers designed/printed first for all 3 lenses and shot at the park

+example photos taken by cam

+5:16 AM

+I forgot the hole for the switch dang

 ---